aosabook/500lines/dagoba/chapter.md

 The first couple lines handle the differences between the in version and the out version.
 Then we're ready to return our pipetype function, which looks quite a bit like the vertex pipetype we just saw.
 That's a little surprising, since this one takes in a gremlin whereas the vertex pipetype creates gremlins ex nihilo.

 But we can see the same beats being hit here, with the addition of a query initialization step.
 If there's no gremlin and we're out of available edges then we pull.
-If we have a gremlin but haven't yet set state then we find any edges going the appropriate direction and add them to our state [footnote on filtering].
+If we have a gremlin but haven't yet set state then we find any edges going the appropriate direction and add them to our state [TODO footnote on filtering].
 If there's a gremlin but its current vertex has no appropriate edges then we pull.
 And finally we pop off an edge and return a freshly cloned gremlin on the vertex to which it points.

 Glancing at this code we see ```!state.edges.length``` repeated in each of the three clauses.
 It's tempting to refactor this to reduce the complexity of those conditionals.
 There are two issues keeping us from doing so.
 One is relatively minor: the third ```!state.edges.length``` means something different than the first two, since ```state.edges``` has been changed between the second and third conditional.
 This actually encourages us to refactor, because having the same label mean two different things inside a single function usually isn't ideal.